Yasuyuki Muneta

 After graduating from Setagaya Gakuen senior high school, Muneta entered Meiji University.
 During his university period he won the Kodokan Cup (1999 and 2001), participated in the World Judo Championships as well as many other world top level tournaments.
 Furthermore, he has been elected as the “most excellent player” 4 years in a row at the All-Japan University Judo Championships (including Yasuhiro Yamashita, Masaki Yoshimi and Muneta Yasuyuki, there are only 5 athletes in the history of judo that have been elected “most excellent athlete” 4 years in a row).

 After graduating from university he found employment at the Japanese National Police Agency.
 By defeating powerful judo athletes like Tamerlan Tmenov (Russia) at the 2003 World Judo Championships in Osaka, he became world champion in the +100 kg division at the age of 22.
 At the 2007 World Judo Championships in Rio de Janeiro he was victorious in the open division.
-Today, he is still active as a representative judo athlete for Japan in the +100 kg division.
-At present, Mr. Muneta is employed at the Japanese National Police Agency.
-He holds the 5th Dan in Kodokan judo.
+He holds the 7th Dan in Kodokan judo.